Fall 2020 FAQ for graduate students

 Although many uncertainties remain as we look ahead to the Fall 2020 semester, please read the latest plans for the fall calendar, changes to class scheduling, information on how courses will be delivered, plans for Prep Week and final exams, and much more.
 The remainder of this page provides additional information of special interest to graduate students.

-Assess your risk and seek necessary accommodations
+Assess your risk and seek necessary alternative arrangements

 Assistantship appointment dates